R&D projects

 No need to merge projects or do anything else but document the resource flows.

-Resource flow = value flow.
+Resource flow = flow of valuables.

 Praxis

-SENSORICA's way to log R&D work
+Sensorica's way to log R&D work

 NOTE: This section requires serious cleanup, because the system have evolved!!
 Tibi